tigergraph/ecosys/demos/guru_scripts/docker/tutorial/4.x/README.md

    docker run -d -p 14240:14240 --name mySandbox imageId #start a container, name it “mySandbox” using the image id you see from previous command docker exec -it mySandbox /bin/bash #start a shell on this container. gadmin start all  #start all tigergraph component services gadmin status #should see all services are up.
+If not, try gadmin start all again
 ```

 For the impatient, load the sample data from the tutorial/gsql folder and run your first query.